tjmcodes/Project-3-MERN-Backend/README.md

 ## Project management

-Jira was a powerful tool to use in which we were able to organise Epics and Issues into two sprints. the first sprint, building the backend and the second for the frontend.
+Jira proved to be a powerful tool to use in which we were able to organise Epics and Issues into two sprints.
+The first sprint was for building the backend and the second for the frontend.

 </br>